 Now, simply click the "Upload" button in the environment.

-Wait a few seconds - you should see the RX and TX LEDs on the board flashing.
-If the upload is successful, the message "Done uploading." will appear in the status bar.
+Wait a few seconds - you should see the green progress bar on the right of the status bar.
+If the upload is successful, the message "Done uploading." will appear on the left in the status bar.